HadiElnemr/HadiElnemr/README.md

 #### Hello there,
 I am **_Hadi Elnemr_**,

-pursuing a M.Sc. degree in Information Technology (INFOTECH program) with focus on _Control Engineering_ in the **University of Stuttgart** (October 2023 - present).
+pursuing a M.Sc. degree in Information Technology (INFOTECH program) while focusing on _Control Engineering_ in the **University of Stuttgart** (October 2023 - present).

+Doing my master's thesis at the [Institut für Systemtheorie und Regelungstechnik (IST)](https://www.ist.uni-stuttgart.de/) under the supervision of M.Sc.
+Fabian Jakob where the title is "**_Analysis of First-Order Algorithms for Time-Varying Optimisation_**".

-Did my research project at the [Institut für Systemtheorie und Regelungstechnik (IST)](https://www.ist.uni-stuttgart.de/) which was titled "**_Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle_**" under the supervision of M.Sc.
+Did my research project at the [IST](https://www.ist.uni-stuttgart.de/) which was titled "**_Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle_**" under the supervision of M.Sc.
 Yifan Xie.

-Doing my master's thesis at the IST under the supervision of M.Sc.
-Fabian Jakob where the title is "**_Analysis of Algorithms for Time-Varying Optimisation_**".

 <!-- Grade: **1.3** German scale GPA (1.0-5.0) -->